wjallen/VersionControlWithGit/docs/docs/setup.rst

 Prerequisites
 -------------

+To make the most of this workshop, please make sure you have:

 1. `TACC account <https://accounts.tacc.utexas.edu/register>`_ (username, password, multifactor token)
 2. `GitHub Account <https://github.com/signup>`_
 3. `Docker Hub Account <https://hub.docker.com/signup>`_ (optional, but recommended)
+4. Access to a command line terminal, e.g. Terminal or WSL 2

 Log in to Frontera
 ------------------